New to Road Scholar? Sign up

 Breakfast: Hotel buffet.

-Lunch: At a restaurant in the Historic District, we’ll have a plated meal featuring a selection of sandwiches, a side dish, dessert, and non-alcoholic beverage.
+Lunch: At a popular restaurant in the Historic District, we’ll enjoy a plated meal featuring a selection of sandwiches, soups, and salads as well as a non-alcoholic beverage of your choice.

 Dinner: We'll ride together via trolley to a restaurant located on Savannah's storied River Street, overlooking the impressive Talmadge Bridge for our farewell plated dinner with a choice between two tempting entrées plus salad, a side dish, dessert, and beverage choices of coffee, iced tea, water.